 Since all this started in 2020, I have been through my fair share of struggles caused by the pandemic, which could be a story on its own, but all throughout that time when I was battling anxiety, financial uncertainty, and insecurity, all I ever wished for was for things to go back to the way they were.
 If only time were like a software system, I could reboot and restore to the last stable version, I thought.
 Yet, right now, I am completely aghast at the sight of the most common occurrence before the pandemic.

 Yes, traffic is horrendous right now.
 It wastes people’s time, energy and resources.
 It takes away from other things in life.
 Believe me, I know.
-I live right on the border between Marikina and Antipolo.
+I live in a busy area.
 I do miss the times when I could get anywhere within Metro Manila from my residence in just 30-40 minutes.
 Now, I can’t even achieve that on a motorcycle.
 The skyrocketing gasoline prices as a result of the increasing demand is borderline criminal as well.
 But then again, this is what life was mostly like back in the year that most—if not all—keep wishing would come back.
 Traffic and gas prices were the talks of the town, and they were the biggest problems we faced as a society.

 Even if I do hate sitting in an idling car for hours on end, a part of me is thankful that traffic is back to plague us once again